xiazeyu/infomall-org-uva/content/en/docs/tutorial/rivanna.md

 ### Access Rivanna from Windows

-While exploring the various choices for accessing Rivanna from Windows we do not recommend using [putty](https://www.putty.org/) and [MobaXterm](https://www.rc.virginia.edu/userinfo/rivanna/logintools/mobaxterm/) although they are recommended by Rivanna staff.
+While exploring the various choices for accessing Rivanna from Windows you can use [putty](https://www.putty.org/) and [MobaXterm](https://www.rc.virginia.edu/userinfo/rivanna/logintools/mobaxterm/).

-Instead, we recommend that you use [gitbash](https://gitforwindows.org/).
+However, most recently a possible better choice is available while using  [gitbash](https://gitforwindows.org/).
 Git bash is trivial to install.
 However, you need to read the configuration options carefully. **READ CAREFULLY**
 Let us know your options so we can add them here.

 To simplify the setup of a Windows computer for research we have prepared a separate